Qt Bridges - Rust

 - Remove the dependency on Qt binaries like qmake and maybe a C++ tool chain.

-Terms and Conditions
+Terms and conditions

 Qt Bridge for Rust resides on top of Rust and does not modify it in any form.
 Rust is a trademark of the Rust Foundation.
 This project is not affiliated with or endorsed by the Rust Foundation.

 An application built with Qt Bridge for Rust will include code from other crates.
-The main dependency is CXX, "Safe interop between Rust and C++", licensed under Apache 2.0 License or MIT license.
+The main dependency is CXX, "Safe interop between Rust and C++", licensed under the Apache Version 2.0 License or MIT license.

-© 2025 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2026 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.